When to consult TUPE: informing and consulting

 • answer questions, concerns and feedback

-It's good practice for the old employer to also speak regularly with the employees who will not transfer because they may be concerned about:
+It's good practice for the old employer to also speak regularly with the employees who are not transferring or affected.

 • job security